asift91/Manual_Migration/option1.md

                 ```
                 sudo apt-get install -y php-<extensionName>
                 ```
-            - Update DNS Name and log files location
+            - Update DNS Name and root directory location
                 -   Update the Azure cloud DNS name with the on-premises DNS name.
                     ```
                     nano /etc/nginx/sites-enabled/*.conf
                     # Above command will open the configuration file.
+                    #
+                    # ARM Template deployment will set the nginx server on port 81.
+                    # Please update the server port to 81 if it is not 81.
+                    #
                     # Update the server name.
                     # Example: server_name onpremisemoodle.westus.cloudapp.azure.com;
                     # Change to server_name lb-fnulin.eastus.cloudapp.azure.com;
                     # Most of the cases DNS may remain same in the migration.
                     #
-                    # Change the log path location.
+                    # Update the HTML root directory location.
-                    # Find access_log and error_log and update the log path.
+                    # 'root /var/www/html/moodle;' update as  'root /moodle/html/moodle;'.
                     #
                     # After the changes, Save the file.
                     # Press CTRL+o to save and CTRL+x to exit.